 Give the skewers space so they’re easier to turn and remove when they’re done.

-Use tongs to move the skewers to keep your hands safely out of the fire.
+Use tongs to move the vegan kabobs to keep your hands safely out of the fire.

 Stick with it!
 Don’t walk away or turn your back.
 The grill is very hot, and the kabobs will cook quickly.